nodejs/node/doc/api/http2.md

     serialized, compressed block of headers.
 Attempts to send headers that exceed this limit will result in a `'frameError'` event being emitted and the stream being closed and destroyed.
-  * `paddingStrategy` {number} Identifies the strategy used for determining the amount of padding to use for `HEADERS` and `DATA` frames. **Default:**
+  * `paddingStrategy` {number} The strategy used for determining the amount of padding to use for `HEADERS` and `DATA` frames. **Default:**
     `http2.constants.PADDING_STRATEGY_NONE`.
 Value may be one of:
-    * `http2.constants.PADDING_STRATEGY_NONE` - Specifies that no padding is
+    * `http2.constants.PADDING_STRATEGY_NONE`: No padding is applied.
-      to be applied.
-    * `http2.constants.PADDING_STRATEGY_MAX` - Specifies that the maximum
-      amount of padding, as determined by the internal implementation, is to be applied.
+    * `http2.constants.PADDING_STRATEGY_MAX`: The maximum amount of padding, determined by the internal implementation, is applied.
-    * `http2.constants.PADDING_STRATEGY_ALIGNED` - Will *attempt* to apply
+    * `http2.constants.PADDING_STRATEGY_ALIGNED`: Attempts to apply enough
-      enough padding to ensure that the total frame length, including the 9-byte header, is a multiple of 8.
-For each frame, however, there is a maximum allowed number of padding bytes that is determined by current flow control state and settings.
-If this maximum is less than the calculated amount needed to ensure alignment, the maximum will be used and the total frame length will *not* necessarily be aligned at 8 bytes.
+      padding to ensure that the total frame length, including the 9-byte header, is a multiple of 8.
+For each frame, there is a maximum allowed number of padding bytes that is determined by current flow control state and settings.
+If this maximum is less than the calculated amount needed to ensure alignment, the maximum is used and the total frame length is not necessarily aligned at 8 bytes.
   * `peerMaxConcurrentStreams` {number} Sets the maximum number of concurrent streams for the remote peer as if a `SETTINGS` frame had been received.
 Will be overridden if the remote peer sets its own value for